InfiniHex/hello-world/README.md

 #Hello, World!

-This is just a testing repository for the game development company Infinihex Games.
+This is just a testing repository for the game development team Infinihex Games.
 More stuff would be added in the future.